Guide

 Fix issues at the template or content level so one change clears many pages, then re-crawl to confirm.
 Technical SEO is iterative, so track health over time rather than auditing once.

-There is no single winner, because free tools each cover a slice of the job.
-Search Console and PageSpeed Insights are the essential free baseline.
-For a site-wide crawl, Screaming Frog is free to 500 URLs and Kalenux gives a free first full-site audit.
-For one-off checks, use a focused free checker for the exact issue you care about.
+There is no single winner, because each free tool covers a slice of the work.
+Search Console and PageSpeed Insights are the essential free baseline and you should have both regardless of what else you use.
+For a site-wide crawl, Screaming Frog is free to 500 URLs and Kalenux gives a free first full-site audit with no URL cap on the free tier.
+For a one-off question, a focused checker aimed at the exact issue is faster than either.

-You can run instant single-page checks for free with no account, and your first full-site audit is free after signup.
-After that it is credit-based at $9 to $49 one-time, with no subscription and credits that never expire.
+Instant single-page checks are free with no account, and your first full-site audit is free after signup.
+Beyond that it is credit-based at $9 to $49 one-time, with no subscription and credits that never expire.
+It stays a focused technical-audit tool rather than a keyword or backlink suite.

 Related